AlGepe/OmniSnippets_JS/docs/generalTips/migration/customJsForMigrators.rst

     ctx.hideVariables("weight", "height", "bmi");

-which hid the fields of variables "weight", "height", and "bmi" inside the calculator (although they were still used in calculations and other effects).
+which hides the fields of variables "weight", "height", and "bmi" inside the calculator (although the variables are still available to calculations and other effects).

-In V2, hiding/showing variables relies entirely on the :ref:`conditional visibility <calculatorsV2ConditionalAlternatives>` features.
+In V2, hiding/showing variables relies entirely on the :ref:`conditional visibility <calculatorsV2ConditionalVisibility>` features.
 With them, you can hide/show blocks and groups entirely or show alternative versions of content, e.g. a variable pertaining only to one "mode" of the calculator.

 Keep in mind that showing and hiding variables in V1 was done imperatively: